 An entire web based industry has sprung out of the Black Friday phenomenon.
 There are websites devoted to providing money saving tips and sneak peaks at the best deals and Black Friday ads weeks before they are published in local newspapers.

 As more and more holiday purchasing was done online the bricks and mortar Black Friday developed an online counterpart known as Cyber Monday.
 According to Wikipedia Cyber Monday is a neologism invented in 2005 by the National Retail Federation’s division Shop.org.
 This refers to the Monday immediately following Black Friday based on a clear consumer trend that retailers began to recognize in 2003 and 2004.
 At the time, retailers noticed that many consumers, who were too busy to shop over the Thanksgiving weekend or did not find what they were looking for, shopped online that Monday from home or work to find bargains.

 Now the big question.
-Where will you be this Friday at 6am?
+Where will you be this on the Friday after Thanksgiving at 6am?
 Tucked in your bed or out with a few bargain purchases already stashed in the trunk of your car?